Stella has travelled widely throughout the Mediterranean and owns a holiday home there, so she has written extensively about this region.

 Whether Tetouan is chosen as a holiday destination on its own or in combination with another location in Northern Morocco there is ample opportunity to enjoy a holiday to remember with such a wide choice of activities and day trips available in the immediate vicinity.

 Accommodation in Tetouan itself is largely limited to hotels but there is a huge variety of vacation rental homes in the surrounding areas.
 You can hire anything from a prestigious seafront villa to a well-appointed family apartment on a gated complex.
 The king of Morocco views tourism as the way ahead and has made every attempt to encourage the tourist industry.
 Constant improvement is noticeable in the quality of the roads, transport and infrastructure that can easily accommodate an influx of tourists in the summer months as well as being of vast benefit to the existing population.

 Getting to Northern Morocco

-Most tourists to Northern Morocco arrive via Southern Spain on ferries and this in itself is a spectacular journey which takes you across the straits of Gibraltar.
-On the way you can see the coasts of two continents - Europe and Africa.
-For those in a rush there are fast ferries that can get you to the ports of Ceuta or Tangier in just thirty five minutes but you can easily find a boat that will cater for a more leisurely trip.
+Most tourists to Northern Morocco arrive via Southern Spain on ferries and this in itself is a spectacular journey that takes you across the Straits of Gibraltar.
+On the way, you can see the coasts of two continents—Europe and Africa.
+For those in a rush, there are fast ferries that can get you to the ports of Ceuta or Tangier in just thirty-five minutes but you can easily find a boat that will cater for a more leisurely trip.

 © 2016 Stella Kaye